siobhain/ccdshop/README.md

 - You can view the live site here (https://memorylane-jewellery-63c74e421293.herokuapp.com/bag/)

-Unfortunatley the README is incomplete and sorry to the reader a bit messy as late in the day 500 server error etc kept me from spending time in this, apologies

 ### About

 Memory Lane Jewellery is a fictional online jewellery store selling handmade jewellery.
-All pieces are designed and carefully crafted by master goldsmith Siobhan O'Brien.
+All pieces are designed and carefully crafted by master goldsmith.
 She has created a range of jewellery that can be of sentimental & nostalgic value to whomever wears it.
-Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals for you to enjoy over a lifetime & cherish as family heirlooms.
+Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals for you to enjoy over a lifetime & cherish into the future as family heirlooms.

-Message from Siobhan
-I can offer custom engravings on my rings & pendants.
-Please contact xxx-xxx-xxxx to arrange.

 ### B2C

 This is a business to customer application.
 There are several products and a single payment per order.
-Customers can purchase anonymously or can register for an account in which case they can safe their delivery informaiton &/or subscribe to a quarterly newsletter.
+Customers can purchase anonymously or can register for an account in which case they can safe their delivery information &/or subscribe to a quarterly newsletter.
 Payment is via Stripe & banking details are not held or saved.

 ### Agile

 [AGILE.md](AGILE.md) file.

 ### UX